haydenmc/BotBuilderSample-DotNetCore/README.md

 From within Visual Studio Code, you can press F5 to run and debug your bot.

-The bot logic is located in `HelloBot.cs`.s
+The bot logic is located in `HelloBot.cs`

 You can use [the documentation for the Bot Builder SDK](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-overview) to learn how to use the Bot SDK to accomplish more.